 The statistics are ranked left to right from smallest to largest.
-The ranked statistics are represented by a shaded bar or bed, and the positions of the specified subsets are marked by vertical bars, barcodeplot 33 forming a pattern like a barcode.
+The ranked statistics are represented by a shaded bar or bed, and the positions of the specified subsets are marked by vertical bars, forming a pattern like a barcode.
 An enrichment worm optionally shows the relative enrichment of the vertical bars in each part of the plot.
+The worm is computed by the tricubeMovingAverage function.